AxiomaticAdi/Vite_React_Typescript_Tailwind/README.md

 # Vite React Typescript Tailwind Template

-This repository serves as a preconfigured template for quickly scaffolding projects using Vite, React, TypeScript, and Tailwind CSS.
-It's tailored to streamline the setup process, allowing you to jump straight into developing your project with your preferred tools.
+This repository serves as a preconfigured template for quickly scaffolding web projects using my preferred tools: Vite, React, TypeScript, and Tailwind CSS.

 ## Features